 With the last haunt and howl

 Before long, the bowls are empty and the last goblin and superhero have retired from their candy stalking.
 At that point, we simply pack it up and call it a night.
-There is usually school and work the next day – no rest for the weary – so a good night of sleep is essential.
+There is usually school and work the next day.
+There’s no rest for the weary.
+So, a good night of sleep is essential.

 I know that, to some, this isn’t the most exciting way to spend a Halloween evening together.
 It’s just our way.
 It makes us happy and it keeps our son safe.
 When I was asking him some questions specifically for this post, he turned to me and said,